anshunayak1987/sql-challenge/README.md

 # sql-challenge
 I have copmletined the cahllange including the bonous.
-In the submission there are two sql files.
+In the submission there are two sql files and one python note book.
     data base creation- schema.sql - this file has schema creation . pg data Analysis-Queries.sql - this file has sql queries.
-    SQL bonus.ipynb - this file has bonous excercies.
+    SQL bonus.ipynb - this file has bonous excercies. note that in the employees csv date were not in correct formate so i have use the python code to fix the date format and created new version of employees file(employees2.csv) and used this file for sql import .

 conculsion -
 1.  salary data look skewed. it does not follow bell curve and salary start from 40,000.